 - Lowered defenses i.e. weakened immune system.
 Endurance athletes with chronic respiratory infections are a prime example.

-If that’s not bad enough what does this do to your heart?
-You’re obviously exercising to improve its function and adopting lifestyle factors that won’t have you dropping dead of a heart attack but an excess can be a serious blow to your heart’s health.
+If that’s not bad enough, what does too much cardio do to your heart?
+You’re obviously exercising to improve its function and adopting lifestyle factors that won’t have you dropping dead of a heart attack, but an excess can be a serious blow to your heart’s health.

 How Too Much Cardio Kills

-Research done on marathon runners and other endurance athletes show the following characteristics including scarring of the heart muscle.
+Research done on marathon runners and other endurance athletes who regularly partake in too much cardio show the following characteristics including scarring of the heart muscle.

 To some they may be the epitome of fitness and the ultimate show of endurance but the extreme stress on their heart comes with a very high price. . .

 - Extended vigorous exercise such as that performed during a marathon or similar event raises your risk of cardiovascular disease by 7 fold.

 - Long-distance training in general leads to high levels of inflammation and the damage continues long after the race is over.

 - Research has revealed diffuse scarring of the heart muscle along with structural changes after several years of excessive training.